DrewNaylor/Retiled/README.md

 - Status bar
 - [And more, with an entire list that was too long for the readme](/docs/eventual-feature-and-behavior-list.md)

-Development is mainly being done using the PinePhone, so that'll be the main supported device.
-It's still in early development as I don't really know what I'm doing with Python (currently using 3.9.x) and Qt/QML/PySide6.
+Development is mainly being done using the PinePhone, so that'll be the main supported device (with support for other devices planned, but not as the main focus).
+It's still in early development as I don't really know what I'm doing with Python and Qt/QML/PySide6.

 Guess you could say it's "Something to fill the Live Tile-shaped hole in your heart", but it's not anywhere near ready yet.